LF-Rodriguez/Mouse_imprinting_evolution/README.md

 based on informative variants.

-**HisatToTophat:** Is a python script design to modify the output of hisat2 alignments to include columns created by Tophat, required for the Moodtools pipeline.
+**HisatToTophat:** Is a python script design to modify the output of hisat2 alignments adding columns created by Tophat, required for the Moodtools pipeline.